divio/divio-cloud-docs/background/metrics.rst

 experience roughly equal resource consumption.
 However it is possible that processes running in one container can consume excessive resources in that instance alone.
 In such a cases, although the overall consumption may appear to be within limits, the affected container can cause errors in the running application.

+..  image:: /images/metrics-zoom.png
+    :alt: 'Drag to zoom into metrics'
+    :align: right
+    :width: 80px

+You can select the period of the charts, and also zoom in for more detail by dragging over a particular section.

 Memory usage